 My kids love apples, but wont touch them if I cut them up and they start to turn brown.
 So, the cut up apples I sent in their lunches either end up in the trash or eaten by another kid at their lunch table.
 By chance, my brown apple problem was solved after eating dinner at my Brazilian friend’s house.
 As part of the meal, she and her mother served us fresh limeade and lime apples.
 My kids went gaga over them!

 The old adage “an apple a day keeps the doctor away” appears to have some truth to it, according to research.
 Studies have established an association between apple consumption and numerous health benefits.
-And when it comes to eating apples, they may be commonplace, but are often the ingredient in a recipe that really sets it […]
+And when it comes to eating apples, they may be commonplace, but are often the ingredient that really sets a recipe apart.

 Are you in a rice, pasta, or potato rut, and searching for delicious, simple ways to eat more whole grains?
-Grain bowls, the West Coast’s healthy obsession, are a perfect solution!
-These aren’t too unfamiliar, given that Chipotle’s best-selling item, Burrito Bowls, are just a Mexican version of a grain bowl.
-These bowls are the ideal way to make a super-fast, tasty DIY meal using leftovers and ancient whole grains any time of the day.
-Cooked whole grains like farro, barley, brown or black rice, or quinoa keep for about five days in the refrigerator, so you can prepare them in advance in a rice cooker or on the cook top, and use them throughout the week as the base ingredient of this tasty new trend, and in various combinations.
+Grain bowls, the west coast’s healthy obsession, are a perfect solution!
+These aren’t too unfamiliar, given that Chipotle’s best-selling item, their burrito bowl, is just a Mexican version of a grain bowl.
+These bowls are the ideal way to make a fast, tasty DIY meal using leftovers and ancient whole grains, any time of the day.
+Cooked whole grains like farro, barley, brown or black rice, or quinoa keep for about five days in the refrigerator, so you can prepare them in advance in a rice cooker or on the stove top and use them throughout the week as the base ingredient of this tasty new trend, in various combinations.

-It’s so easy for fast causal restaurants to put together a burrito bowl or a rice bowl right in front of you; you tell them what you like, and they throw it in a bowl.
+It’s so easy for quick, causal restaurants to put together a burrito bowl or a rice bowl right in front of you – you tell them what you like, and they throw it in a bowl.
 It’s not much harder to do this at home, and it may just become your go-to weeknight staple.
-Make variations using one or a mixture of whole grains as a base, and then top it with ingredients that combine different textures and a balance of flavors between salty, sweet and acidic.
+Make variations using one or a mixture of whole grains as a base, and then top it with ingredients that combine different textures and a balance of flavors between salty, sweet, and acidic.
 In other words, use my simple Grain Bowl Formula below to build the best bowl ever!

-Thinly spiraled vegetables give this salad a fun look and a nice mixture of textures on your tongue.
-The apple, also spiraled, adds a crisp, juicy sweetness to balance the vegetables.
+Thinly spiraled vegetables give this salad a fun look and a nice mixture of textures.
+The apple, also spiraled, adds a crisp, juicy sweetness to balance out the vegetables.
 So thinly cut, it’s not obvious the apple is there, but it is, and it’s delicious.
 If you don’t have a spiral vegetable and fruit slicer, you may consider buying one just because they make vegetables more enticing to eat, and they’re fast to use with minimal clean-up.
 Check out this video and see these slicers in action.
 A mandolin works too.
 The almond butter, lime juice, and sesame oil come together to make a satisfying dressing.
-The edamame, hemp seed hearts and almond butter add about 50 grams alone of plant-based protein to this Asian style salad that feeds between two to four people (58g total protein/entire salad).
-Chicken and fish can also be added.
+The edamame, hemp seed hearts and almond butter add about 50 grams alone of plant-based protein to this Asian style salad, which feeds between two to four people (58g total protein/entire salad).
+Chicken or fish can also be added.
 Enjoy!

 Thanksgiving is a spectacular celebration of family, friends and FOOD!
 Believe it or not, there are ways to have a healthier Thanksgiving and have the guest and the host still enjoy their day.
 Tips for Everyone: 1) Savor every bite.
 Taste each morsel mindfully and enjoy it as you chew it slowly and savor the […]